Martha's Vineyard Airport: History

-Later on, JetBlue reduced their summer schedule to the island to about 15% due to pilot shortage, which postponed their Newark route to resume after labor day, and cut some flights to John F. Kennedy International Airport.
-As a result, JetBlue is now scheduled to only operate 5x daily during the 2022 summer season.
+Later, JetBlue reduced their summer schedule to the island to about 15% due to pilot shortage, which postponed their Newark route to resume after Labor Day and cut some flights to John F. Kennedy International Airport.
+As a result, JetBlue was scheduled to only operate five times daily during the 2022 summer season.

-The 2022 summer season at MVY was the busiest in the number of passengers.
-Delta Airlines increased their schedule to operate 4x daily on the 76 seats ERJ-175; they also extended their season till October 10th from flights to La Guardia Airport.
-All other airlines were operating at the same schedule level as 2021 expected for American Airlines, which increased their frenquecy to DCA airport up to 15x weekly and added a Saturday service to Chicago.
+The 2022 summer season at MVY was the busiest regarding the number of passengers.
+Delta Airlines increased their schedule to operate four times daily on the 76 seats ERJ-175; they also extended their season until October 10 from flights to La Guardia Airport.
+All other airlines were operating at the same schedule level as 2021 except for American Airlines, which increased their frequency to DCA airport up to fifteen times weekly and added a Saturday service to Chicago.

+2023 was the airport's busiest year in history; the airport had an average of 80,000 passengers at the airport.
+Even though the airport had fewer planes coming to it, all commercial flights were at total capacity daily.
+The airport administration team said that the airport probably will not see the number of passengers increase due to the small terminal and its facility.

+In 2024, JetBlue discontinued their flights to White Plains due to low demand.
+In the 2023 season, there were 7,200 passengers to White Plains.
+Tradewind Aviation will be the only airline to serve this destination.
+Also in 2024, American Airlines announced that they will return flights to La Guardia Airport daily from June to September.
+JetBlue will also now serve daily flights to Washington–National, increasing capacity from the 2023 season, which used to operate only Fridays - Sundays.

+Still, the airport has space for one more airline since Elite Airways left the airport market in 2022.
+The community of Martha's Vineyard hopes that either United Airlines or Breeze Airways will fill the cap and introduce flights to White Plains and Newark, which would increase MVY market to NYC City.

 Expansion

-In 2021, the airport created a Capital Improvement Plan that cites the airport's major problems during the peak summer months.
+In 2021, the airport created a Capital Improvement Plan that cites the airport's significant problems during the peak summer months.
 The airport plans to renovate taxiways and the southeast and southwest ramps with new parking for aircraft.
-The airport is also looking at expanding those ramps to accommodate more general aviation aircraft.
-In addition, the airport is working to become 95% carbon-free in the future, which is adding electric chargers for the new Cape Air Eviation Alice aircraft.
+The airport is also considering expanding those ramps to accommodate more general aviation aircraft.
+In addition, the airport is working to become 95% carbon-free in the future, adding electric chargers for the new Cape Air Eviation Alice aircraft.

 The airport will create new hangars for aircraft maintenance and expand its terminal to accommodate the high summer demand.